brianbrunner/hipache-zk/README.md

 ### Dynamic configuration

-You can alter the configuration stored in Redis at any time.
+You can alter the configuration stored in Redis/ZooKeeper at any time.
 There is no need to restart Hipache, or to signal it that the configuration has changed:
-Hipache will re-query Redis at each request.
+Hipache will re-query Redis/ZooKeeper at each request.
 Worried about performance?
 We were, too!
 And we found out that accessing a local Redis is helluva fast.
 So fast, that it didn't increase measurably the HTTP request latency!